ibrahimtahaozcicek/evie.selfbot/README.md

 If relevant, updating to a new version here will indicate what you need to do.

+### UPDATING TO VERSION 2.1.0 (2017-10-08)

+This version updates to Enmap version 0.4.1.
+0.4.x introduces *providers* which separate the persistence from the Map itself.
+To update to this version:

+- Backup your `./data/` folder (just in case, I didn't have any issues)
+- Shutdown the bot
+- Do a `git pull` to get the updates (app.js and modules/PersistentDB.js are the 2 files)
+- do `npm i` as the version of enmap changed, and `enmap-level` must be installed.
+- Start the bot again.

+Per my tests, there *should* be no change at all in data access.
+None of my tags, or quotes, or guide entries were lost.
+But, backup's always a good thing!

 ### UPDATING TO VERSION 2.0.0 (2017-09-12)

 Eh why not bump a version, I feel like it.